We know the benefits of slow travel but we can't always take advantage of them.

 by the time I left I knew a bit about them, their parents and school, their favorite

-colors and toys and stories.
+colors and foods and games.
 They knew a bit about Canada and Switzerland but what fascinated them most was snow.
 I enjoyed a privileged window into their lives and

 I hope I was able to share a bit of mine.